Optimizing Quantum Annealing Schedules with Monte Carlo Tree Search enhanced with neural networks

 We use two 3-SAT examples, denoted by \(H_{final}^1\) and \( H_{final}^2\) of size \(n=7,m=21\), as benchmark for this efficiency test to design an annealing schedule with duration \(T=70\).
 We formulate all RL algorithms to possess an identical set of actions for designing the Fourier components of all allowable schedules defined in Eq.\ref{eq:st}.
 In particular, we consider five frequency components, \(M=5\), and each coefficient \(x_i\) belongs to a discretized space of \([-l,-l+\Delta,...,l-\Delta,l]\), where \(l=0.2\) and \( \Delta=0.01\).
 The efficiency test is summarized in Fig.\ref{fig:eff}.
 We look at how fast each algorithm finishes its training and returns an optimal solution.
 In this figure, a ``query" specifically refers to operating a quantum annealer with an annealing schedule in order to provide feedback.
-To make fair comparisons, the queries 'hidden inside the simulation playouts' of MCTS (also relevant for QZero) are explicitly taken into account.
-As manifested in the figure, QZero (without pre-train) performs much more efficiently than all other RL methods (DQN, PPO, A2C) due to the fact that the underlying MCTS conducts very efficient and effective searches.
-The subtle differences between MCTS and QZero is further analyzed in the right-column panels of Fig.\ref{fig:eff}.
-Without having to train neural networks, MCTS converges to an ``optimal" solution as soon as the UCB scores stabilize.
-However, if Qzero is equipped with pre-trained networks then it can converge faster than a pure MCTS as shown in the inset of figures in the right column of Fig.\ref{fig:eff}, although this convergence speed is not very significant for the problem size considered.
-However, we expect this efficiency gap between pre-trained QZero and MCTS (the core search component in QZero).
+To make fair comparisons, the queries 'hidden inside the simulation playouts' of QZero are explicitly taken into account.
+As manifested in the figure, QZero (without pre-train) performs more efficiently than all other RL methods (DQN, PPO, A2C) as the MCTS performs efficient searches.
+Qzero equipped with pre-trained networks gets a further boost in the learning efficiency.
+For additional details, please see the analysis on the convergence efficiency with respect to the system size in Supplementary Information.
+In addition to comparing with other RL algorithms, we also compare the performances between QZero and MCTS (the core search component in QZero).
 These details can be found in Supplementary Information too.